deneb-viz/deneb-viz.github.io/versioned_docs/version-1.7/interactivity/selection.md

 - **`neutral`**: the visual has no current selection state and the data point should be displayed normally.

 :::tip Why 3 States?
-The reason we have three states rather than a simple **`on`**/**`off`**, or binary state, is to allow us the (optional) opportunity to style elements that are explicitly highlighted differently to those that are displayed regulary (**`neutral`**) and open up further possibilities for our readers.
+The reason we have three states rather than a simple **`on`**/**`off`**, or binary state, is to allow us the (optional) opportunity to style elements that are explicitly highlighted differently to those that are displayed regularly (**`neutral`**) and open up further possibilities for our readers.
 :::

-Some further examples of leveraging this state management are [detailed further below](#simple-examples).
+Some further examples of leveraging this state management are [detailed further below](#simple-worked-examples).

 ## Managing Selection State Visually through Encodings

 As mentioned higher up, if you want Cross-Filtering to work effectively for your readers, you will need to use the state of the `__selected__` field for each row and encode marks accordingly, so that your visuals communicate selected vs un-selected marks effectively.
 We'd recommend a similar approach to most other Power BI visuals in at least setting the opacity of effected marks accordingly, but the flexibility of the Vega languages gives you the ability to explore other possibilities.

-The [Simple Worked Examples](#simple-examples) section below shows how you may be able to get started with exploring this further.
+The [Simple Worked Examples](#simple-worked-examples) section below shows how you may be able to get started with exploring this further.
 While these focus on Vega-Lite, both versions of the _Simple Bar Chart_ template available from the _New Specification_ dialog contain simple bindings for Cross-Filtering to help you get started.

 ## Limitations and Considerations